ANRAx/Vote2020/backend-api.md

 ### API List
 ---
+1. Use req.headers['x-forwarded-for'] -> User IP Address
-1. IP Stack
+2. IP Stack using user IP
 - To find a users zip code and lat and long
-2. Google Geolocator
+3. Google Geolocator
 - To parse a users lat and long into an address
-3. US geocoder
+4. US geocoder
 - To show releveant info regarding election info to the user given an address

 User lands on page